bdunbar22/Ms-Pacman-vs-Ghost/data/decisionMaking/readme.txt

 - Each line of the file will represent a Decision tree node.

 - The tree should be added to the file so that the root is the first node.
+The rest can be any order preferred by the user.

-- The items in a line will be tab delimited.
+- The items in a line will be comma delimited.

 - The first item is an id for the node, they should go in order from 0 to numberOfNodes - 1, increasing by 1 each line.